jimrothstein/docs/ALZ/ALZ_chronology_MAIN.md

 }

+### 5/23/2023  - l/m for Braden; never returned call.
+I rec 5/19/2023 ltr that ALZ ; may plead guilty; confused since she just 'admitted' Call to Victim Advocates (you were told ... not to;   ); ok, transferred to DA Office; Christina can not answer Q; so left voice mail for Braden;  what is happening?  thought she admited;  isn't this stipulated?
+NEVER RETURNS CALL

 ## F 16 JUNE May2023    Probation Revoked; 36 months jail, Judge Mathew Tracey

 -Def Patterson;  Prosectution Ms. Hughes; Judge: